top of page

 One of the best ways to learn about the Moon phases is to keep a Moon journal throughout the month and jot down your observations.
 After that, you’ll be a lunatic, a lunar expert.

-misconceptions about the Moon: full Moon’s don’t make werewolves.
+Full Moon’s don’t make werewolves.
 Ok, that’s a joke, they don’t exist but what also does not exist is the dark side of the Moon (thanks Pink Floyd for confusing A GENERATION of people).
 We always see the same side of the Moon, which is called the near side.
 That can either be the day side (full Moon) or night side (new Moon).
 If you look at the image above then during the new Moon phases the side that we do not see, the far side, is the day side and illuminated and DEFINITELY not in the dark.
 Correct?
 Now, the Moon is considered “tidally locked” which means its orbital period matches its rotational period.
 So, the Moon orbits the Earth once a month but also rotates on its axis once a month!
 If you don’t believe us, get one of your kids or grandkids and play Earth and Moon together.
 We did this once to convince a grandpa and after we did, he fell out of the sky (pun intended) and said he has to go tell his coworkers on Monday!
 He was so excited and that’s why we love what we do.

 Here is the Moon through the eyepiece of one of our telescopes.